2015 Toronto Outdoor Art Fair by Erich DeLeeuw

 As an artist exhibitor, you are expected to be on-site and available during these times.

-Artists must register (pick up lanyard and signage) at the information hub and be present at your booth before 10:00 am EST on the first day of the exhibition.
+Artists must register (pick up lanyard and signage) at the information hub and be present at your booth by 10:00 am EST on the first day of the fair.
+Artist sales must end according to the fair hours.
+The beer garden will be open until 9 pm on Friday for the Awards Party, all artists are welcome.

 Three consecutive days on the square can be tough.
 Rope in your friends and family members to help you over the weekend and to give you chance to take a break.